-Thirty-one operating quarries presently supply aggregate in Taranaki.
+Currently, there are twenty six quarries in the region that are monitored by the Council.
 These quarries are generally located in a reasonable proximity to urban areas, from which the greatest demand for aggregate stems.

 Provision of aggregate to meet longer term demand will continue to be dominated by several large quarry operations.
 Extra demand on alluvial terraces and laharic deposits has occurred due to the controlled river bed extraction.
 These resources are of good quality and are relatively plentiful.
 Importation of various aggregates may need to continue to meet the requirement for aggregate types not available in Taranaki.